huntdatacenter/docs/docs/do-science/faq/migration.md

 We have a shiny new server room with new and upgraded equipment.
 This means more flexibility and capacity for your scientific experiments.
 At the same time this means more space for us in our original location to start planning the next generation of services.

+### Can we migrate part of the lab?

+Unfortunately not.
+The lab has to migrated as a whole.

 ## Timing